 Omaha is a city of immigrants, and North Omaha is no exception.
 Along with its historic African American community and wealthy white settlers, the community has been home to Jews, Scandinavians, English and other Europeans.
 Among this plethora of diversity are Italians from across their homeland who came for jobs, homes and connections.
+More than Mister C’s or an Italian sandwich shop at 30th and Ames, there is a rich heritage in the community that’s almost entirely lost.
 This is a history of Italians in North Omaha.

 Omaha’s First Italians

 Starting in the 1850s, Omaha City attracted Italians who ran bars, barber shops and more.
 Pioneers from Northern Italia settled downtown.
 By the 1880s, Calabrians started moving to the city to work on the railroads, at the lead smelter and in other labor jobs.
 These families went on to open the fruit stands, groceries and other businesses that thrived.
 Settling around South 24th and Poppleton, they and the first Italians in the city appear largely irrelevant to North Omaha’s growth.
 At the turn of the century, the Salerno brothers stated recruiting fellow Sicilians to come to Omaha, and they grew the Italian community around South 10th and Pierce Streets, which became known as Little Italy before World War I. Neighborhood institutions like the Bank of Sicily and Saint Philomena’s Cathedral were essential for Italian strength in Omaha.

 Italians were segregated from the rest of Omaha, both because they chose to be and because they were forced to be.
 Gathering together allowed Italians to build camaraderie, including economic, religious, cultural and social customs.
 However, it was also out of necessity since Italians weren’t allowed to move into other neighborhoods, work at some businesses or otherwise integrate into Omaha.

 New Italians, New Neighborhood